-Also in Spain are specific traffic regulations laid down in law which must be strictly adhered to.
+Spanish traffic regulations must be strictly adhered to.
 You will find the traffic regulations here (in Spanish) >>>

 – If you cycle on the road, you have to stay on the right or middle lane (if available).
 The left lane is to be used only if there is no other way due to the circumstances of the road, or to turn left.